 A Gift For You

 Win a free 1:1 coaching session!

 Don’t get discouraged

 Most life skills are not learned in a formal setting, so don’t get discouraged if you’re not a pro in each area.
 There is always room for growth!

 Develop and grow

 Take time to do some self-reflection and identify life skills that need some development.
 Allow yourself an opportunity to grow and learn, and stay open-minded and receptive to feedback.

 Don’t be afraid to ask for help in an area that you’re unfamiliar with – you are not in this alone.
 There are countless resources available to assist you with development and provide guidance: professional help, friends and family, coaches and coaches, and, of course, A Guide For Your 20’s.

 Doctor of Education in Educational Leadership

-Alyssa is a Doctor of Education, receiving her degree in Educational Leadership from Northern Arizona University.
+Alyssa holds an Ed.
+D. in Educational Leadership from Northern Arizona University.
 For the last 7 years, she has mentored hundreds of college students on how to be successful academically and in prepping for a job.